by Thulaja, Naidu Ratnala

-The CTE, a 16 km expressway, was constructed at a total cost of S$500 million.
-It was built in two phases with different stages that involved a total of eleven parts or sections of construction.
-The laying of the 12.5 km stretch of road from Yio Chu Kang to Bukit Timah Road formed phase one of the construction, which was completed in the 1980s.
-The portion of expressway between Yio Chu Kang and Ang Mo Kio Avenue 5 was officially opened on 17 June 1989 by the Member of Parliament for Cheng San GRC, Heng Chiang Meng.
-The construction of this 1.7 km three-lane carriageway stretch of the expressway was delayed by almost two years due to resettlement problems when residents in the area had to be moved.
-The first phase of the expressway construction also included the building of the Whampoa flyover connecting the Pan-Island Expressway (PIE) and CTE.7
+The 15.5-kilometre-long CTE4 was constructed at a cost of S$500 million.
+It was built in two phases with different stages that involved a total of eleven parts or sections of construction.5 The laying of the 12.5-kilometre stretch from Yio Chu Kang Road to Bukit Timah Road formed Phase 1 of the construction, which was completed in the late 1980s.6 The portion of expressway between Yio Chu Kang and Ang Mo Kio Avenue 5 was officially opened on 17 June 1989 by then member of Parliament for Cheng San Group Representation Constituency, Heng Chiang Meng.
+The construction of this 1.7-kilometre three-lane carriageway was delayed by almost two years due to resettlement issues when residents in the area had to be relocated.
+The first phase of the expressway construction also included the building of the Whampoa Flyover connecting the Pan-Island Expressway (PIE) and CTE.7

-The Public Works Department began accepting tenders for the construction of the 3.7 km phase two of the CTE in April 1986.
-Dubbed the city portion project of CTE, PWD engineers took more than two years in finalising the plan for this phase before requesting for tenders.
-It was not only touted as the single most expensive road project of Singapore at that time because of the construction of two underground tunnel ways, but was also considered a complicated and difficult road to lay because of its design.
-From more than ten civil engineering firms that pre-qualified for the job and eight short-listed candidates, contracts for the construction of various jobs in this phase were awarded to a group comprising of the firms, Bocotra Construction, Lee Kim Tah, Metrobilt and Wang Coo Kien.
-Construction of the road commenced on 25 January 1988 and excavation work for the underground tunnels began in June 1988.
-The government acquired nearly 54,000 sq m of land around the areas of Orchard Road, Cavenagh Road and Clemenceau Avenue for the project, after first earmarking the areas in 1986.
-The total cost of the phase two of the construction was S$350 million.
+In April 1986, the Public Works Department (PWD) began accepting tenders for Phase 2 of the construction, which involved 3.7 km of the CTE within the city area.8 PWD engineers took more than two years to finalise the plan for this phase before requesting for tenders.
+At the time, it was not only touted as the single most expensive road project undertaken in Singapore because of the construction of two underground tunnel ways, but also considered a complicated and difficult road to lay because of its design.
+From more than 10 civil engineering firms that prequalified for the job and eight shortlisted candidates, contracts for the construction of various jobs in this phase were awarded to a group comprising four firms: Bocotra Construction, Lee Kim Tah, Metrobilt and Wang Coo-Kien.
+Construction of the road commenced on 25 January 1988 and excavation work for the underground tunnels began in July that year.9 The government acquired nearly 54,000 sq m of land in Orchard Road, Cavenagh Road and Clemenceau Avenue for the project, after first earmarking the areas for the expressway project in 1986.
+The total cost of the Phase 2 of the construction was approximately S$350 million.10

-As a part of the 1990's PIE widening project, the Whampoa flyover was improved to become the only four-way junction for intersecting expressways in Singapore.
-On completion of the improvement work, this flyover was officially opened by Acting National Development Minister Lim Hng Kiang on 29 October 1994.
+As a part of the PIE widening project in 1990, the Whampoa Flyover was improved to become the only four-way junction for intersecting expressways in Singapore.
+The flyover was officially reopened on 29 October 1994 by then Acting Minister for National Development Lim Hng Kiang.11

-Of the total 3.7 km of CTE from Bukit Timah Road to Chin Swee Road, only about 1.3 km of the expressway form the surface roads, including parts of which were constructed below existing road levels.
-The rest of the expressway is laid underground.
-There are two tunnels: north and south.
-The north tunnel is a 41 m wide, 700 m stretch of road from the junction of Bukit Timah and Cavenagh Road to the junction of Clemenceau Avenue and Cairnhill Circle.
-This portion of the expressway is divided into northern and southern carriageways with four lanes each.
-An interchange was built at Clemenceau avenue to allow motorists to have access to Orchard Road by driving off the CTE up Cairnhill Circle and into Orchard Road.
-Due to the existence of the interchange, both Cairnhill Circle and Bideford Road were converted into one-way lanes on completion of the construction of the CTE.
+Of the total 3.7 km of CTE from Bukit Timah Road to Chin Swee Road, only about 1.3 km of the expressway form the surface roads, including parts that were constructed below existing road levels.
+The rest of the expressway is underground.12 There are two tunnels: north and south.
+The north tunnel is a 41-metre-wide, 700-metre-long stretch of road from the junction of Bukit Timah and Cavenagh roads to the junction of Clemenceau Avenue and Cairnhill Circle.
+This portion of the expressway is divided into northern and southern carriageways with four lanes each.13 An interchange was built at Clemenceau Avenue to give motorists access to Orchard Road via the CTE.
+Due to the existence of the interchange, both Cairnhill Circle and Bideford Road were converted into one-way lanes when the CTE was completed.14

-The south tunnel extends from under the Meridien Orchard Hotel in Orchard Road to Chin Swee Road.
-Measuring a total of 1.7 km, it passes below Penang Road, Singapore River and Havelock Road.
-It has three lanes on its either side.
-The portion of the tunnel under water is near the Clemenceau Bridge over the Singapore River.
-At this point the expressway lies two metres under the Singapore River.
-Stones were laid over the river bed to prevent the river from eroding to the tunnel level.
-This section of the expressway took almost two years to build as the river had to be dammed in stages during the construction.
-The south tunnel was considered the toughest part of the entire CTE to build because of its tricky layout.
-A portion of the expressway even cuts across an MRT tunnel between Somerset and Dhoby Ghaut MRT stations.
-It also cuts across the Stamford Canal near the Kramat Lane.
-A three storey interchange, with five slip tunnels, links the expressway with some of the surface roads here such as the Merchant Road, Havelock Road and Upper Cross Street.17
+The south tunnel extends from Kramat Road to Chin Swee Road.
+Measuring a total of 1.7 km, it passes below Penang Road, the Singapore River and Havelock Road.
+It has three lanes on its either side.15 The portion of the tunnel underwater is near Clemenceau Bridge over the Singapore River.16 This section of the expressway took almost two years to build as the river had to be dammed in stages during the construction.
+The construction of the south tunnel was considered the toughest part of the entire CTE project because of its complex layout.
+A portion of the expressway even cuts across a Mass Rapid Transit (MRT) tunnel between Somerset and Dhoby Ghaut MRT stations.
+It also cuts across Stamford Canal near Kramat Lane.
+A three-storey interchange with five slip tunnels links the expressway with some of the surface roads such as Merchant Road, Havelock Road and Upper Cross Street.17

-Because of a variety of soils along the route, more than six different types of temporary retaining walls were put up during the excavation and tunnel building work.
-As the diameter of the tunnels are around three to four times of MRT tunnels, their large size made it necessary to use the cut-and-cover method for most part of their construction, instead of the boring method used in the building of the MRT tunnels.
-Traffic was diverted along the excavation sites resulting in the loss of two to three lanes along major traffic routes.
+Because of a variety of soils along the route, more than six different types of temporary retaining walls were put up during the excavation and tunnelling work.18 As the diameter of the CTE tunnels is about three to four times that of MRT tunnels, their large size required the use of the cut-and-cover method for most of their construction, instead of the boring method employed in the building of MRT tunnels.
+Traffic was diverted along the excavation sites, resulting in the loss of two to three lanes along major traffic routes.
 Instruments were attached to around 40 buildings that came within 50 m of the excavation sites to monitor noise and vibration levels.
-Some of the buildings in this category include Meridien Orchard Hotel, Landmark Tower, Thong Chai Building, Central Building, Liang Court, Singapore Shopping Centre, Glass Tower and some HDB housing units.
-Around 440,000 cu m or 70,300 truckloads of concrete was used for the entire second phase of the construction.20
+Some of these buildings included Le Meridien Hotel (later renamed Concorde Hotel), Landmark Tower, Thong Chai Building, Central Building, Liang Court, Singapore Shopping Centre and Haw Par Glass Tower.19 Around 440,000 cu m, or 70,300 truckloads, of concrete was used for the second phase of the construction.20

-The construction of the last section of the CTE was completed in April 1991.
+The final section of the CTE was completed in April 1991.
 A mass walk-and-jog event was held on 15 September 1991 for people to familiarise themselves with the tunnels a week before the official opening of the CTE.
-More than 10,000 turned up for the event, which was a seven km route covering both tunnels and their surface connections.
-The event was flagged off by the Senior Parliamentary Secretary for National Development Lee Yiok Seng.
-The official opening ceremony of the CTE's second phase took place on 21 September 1991.
-The tunnels were opened to traffic at 6 pm and about 50 vintage cars, led the procession with the Senior Minister of State Tay Eng Soon at its head in a 1935 BMW.
+The event saw more than 10,000 participants on the seven-kilometre route which covered the tunnels and their surface connections.
+The event was flagged off by then Senior Parliamentary Secretary for National Development Lee Yiok Seng.21 The official opening ceremony of Phase 2 of the CTE project took place on 21 September 1991.
+The tunnels were opened to traffic at 6 pm that day and about 50 vintage cars led the procession with Senior Minister of State for Education Tay Eng Soon at its head in a 1935 BMW.
 They became the first motorists to use this portion of the CTE.22

-The concrete roof of the tunnels are 1.5 m thick.
-The shallowest part of the tunnel is 1.5 m below the ground while the deepest part of the tunnel is five to six metres below the ground.
-Fire protection, emergency power supply systems, hi-tech gadgetry to ensure safety and sophisticated traffic surveillance and control, all add up to the maintenance cost of four to five million dollars for the tunnels annually.
-Detectors have also been installed to warn of congestion should lanes close for reasons such as a traffic accident.
-Ventilation is automatically adjusted according to the volume of the traffic.
-Lighting in the tunnels is automatically adjusted too.
-Staircases leading to the ground level are located at every 200 m interval.
-Closed-circuit television cameras are installed every 100 m while hydrants, hose reels and fire extinguishers are located at every 50 m interval.
-Everything in the tunnel is monitored from the computerised 24 hours tunnel control centre.24
+Detectors installed in the tunnels warn of congestion should lanes close for reasons such as a traffic accident.
+Ventilation and lighting are automatically adjusted according to the volume of the traffic in the tunnel and brightness outside respectively.23 Staircases leading to the ground level can be found every 200 m.
+Closed-circuit television cameras are installed every 100 m while hydrants, hose reels and fire extinguishers are located every 50 m.
+The tunnel is monitored via the computerised 24-hour tunnel control centre.24

 Naidu Ratnala Thulaja